powellk12/Simulating-Microbial-Growth-Curves/README.md

 # Simulating-Microbial-Growth-Curves
-I am practicing using R to simulate microbial growth curves with fake datasets.
+Simulated microbial growth curves using R with logistic modeling and visualization